 - One Piece:

-- After learning that one of the villain's lackeys can duplicate appearances, Zoro comes up with a solution: each Straw Hat should wear a white cloth over their arm to hide the true trust sign, an X.
+- After learning that one of the villain's lackeys can duplicate appearances, Zoro comes up with a solution: each Straw Hat should wear a white cloth over their arm to hide the true trust sign, a large X written on their arm.

 - In the Dressrosa arc, Luffy is reunited with someone he had thought long dead.
 Said individual starts asking about the time they stole Dadan's liquor to confirm his identity, but Luffy is glomping him in joy before he can finish the sentence.